 Slips, Trips, & Falls

 What to tell a patient to prevent future injuries: stay alert, keep workspace organized and clutter free, & make sure that management uses correct signage to indicate slippery floors.
+Follow these simple steps and they hopefully won’t need to make any more visits.

 Repetitive Motion Injuries